bctrainers/urlbuffer/README.md

 and move the .so file to the appropriate znc directory (usually /usr/lib/znc/).

 The module takes no arguments.
-Read [http://wiki.znc.in/Modules#.28Un.29Loading_Modules](loading modules) to learn more about loading modules.
+Read [loading modules](http://wiki.znc.in/Modules#.28Un.29Loading_Modules) to learn more about loading modules.

 ##Commands